 Federal Direct PLUS Loan for Undergraduate Students

 Eligibility is not based on financial need, however credit guidelines will apply in determining your eligibility.
 A parent with an adverse credit history who is denied a PLUS Loan will be notified of that denial.
-In the event that your credit is denied, please contact the Financial Aid staff to request additional unsubsidized Direct Student Loan for the student.
+In the case of a denial, there is an option of obtaining an endorser.
+More information on this option is available at www.studentloans.gov.
+In the event that your credit is denied and the endorser option is not used, please contact the Financial Aid staff to request additional unsubsidized Direct Student Loan for the student.

 Parents may borrow an amount equal to the cost of attendance minus any other aid.
 Consider your other loan payments when determining your borrowed amount and do not overextend your ability to repay your total indebtedness.
 If the PLUS Loan will be borrowed each year that the student is enrolled, please include those future loan amounts when determining your total indebtedness.